signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 Enter your database name and master user name, then enter and re-enter your password.

 > **Note**
-> This database name is used for identifying the databases in the list of your databases, not for connection to it.
+> This database name is used for identifying the databases in the list of your databases, this name is also used in the host name as we can see later.

 In the _Instance configuration_ section you can leave "db.t3.micro".
 In the _Storage_ section leave the storage type as is "General Purpose SSD (gp2)" but change the allocated storage to 20Gib.